Menu

 Will I be contacted if my child is absent?

 The school operates a first day response to absences and will text you if we have not heard from you; this is because we believe it is our responsibility to ensure your child's safety as well as to encourage their regular school attendance.
 It is parental responsibility to contact school on each day of absence to provide a specific reason for a child’s absence.
+In the event of not being able to make contact, home visits may be undertaken.

 How to help your child arrive at school on time.